AlejandroPiCano/TextProcess.Frontend/TextProcess.Frontend/README.md

 ## Development server

--Execute `npm install` to restore all npm packages.
+Execute `npm install` to restore all npm packages.

--Run `npm start` or ` ng serve --proxy-config proxy.conf.json --open` for a dev server.
+Run `npm start` or ` ng serve --proxy-config proxy.conf.json --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests